 A currency quote contains two prices.
 The forex market uses a two-price quotation system that includes two prices – one for buying and one for selling:

-- Bid price is the maximum price any buyer is willing to pay for the currency
+- The bid price is the maximum price any buyer is willing to pay for the currency

-- Ask price is the minimum price any seller is willing accept for the currency
+- The ask price is the minimum price any seller is willing to accept for the currency

 The Spread in Forex Trading

 The “Spread” is the difference between the bid- and ask price value of the currency pair.

 The term Pip is an abbreviation of Percentage in Point and is the smallest possible movement in the value between two currencies (a currency pair).